awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-about.md

 1. Download the agent as a binary from the Amazon S3 release bucket\.
 For more information, see [Download and Set Up Edge Manager Agent Manually](edge-device-fleet-manual.md)\.

-1. You can then use the AWS IoT Greengrass V2 console or the AWS CLI to deploy `aws.greengrass.SageMakerEdgeManager`\.
+1. Use the AWS IoT Greengrass V2 console or the AWS CLI to deploy `aws.greengrass.SageMakerEdgeManager`\.
 See [Create AWS IoT Greengrass V2 Components](edge-greengrass-custom-component.md)\.